VirtusLab/scala-cli/website/docs/getting_started.md

     }
 ```

-As you may have noticed we specified a dependency within the `.scala` using `// using lib com.lihaoyi::os-lib:0.7.8`.
-In Scala CLI configuration can be provided through so called using directives - a dedicated syntax that can be embedded in any `.scala` file.
-We have a dedicated [guide for using directives](./guides/using-directives.md).
+As you may have noticed, we specified a dependency within `files.scala` using the `// using lib com.lihaoyi::os-lib:0.7.8` syntax.
+With Scala CLI, you can provide configuration information with `using` directives — a dedicated syntax that can be embedded in any `.scala` file.
+For more details, see our dedicated [guide for `using` directives](./guides/using-directives.md).

-Let's check if our code compiles.
-We can do that by simply running:
+Now let's check if our code compiles.
+We do that by running:

 ```bash
 scala-cli compile .
 ```

-This time we did not provide path to single files but rather used a (current) directory.
-For project-like use-cases we recommend providing directories rather then individual files.
-More most cases a current directory (`.`) is best choice.
+Notice that this time we didn’t provide a path to single files, but rather used a directory; in this case, the current directory.
+For project-like use cases, we recommend providing directories rather than individual files.
+For most cases, specifying the current directory (`.`) is a best choice.

 ## IDE support

-Some people are fine working using command line only, but most Scala Developers use an IDE.
-Let's open Metals with your favorite editor inside `scala-cli-getting-started` directory.
+Some people are fine using the command line only, but most Scala developers use an IDE.
+To demonstrate this, let's open Metals with your favorite editor inside `scala-cli-getting-started` directory:

 <GiflikeVideo url='/img/scala-cli-getting-started-1.mp4'/>

-At this moment support for IntelliJ is often problematic.
-We are working on making it as rock solid as Metals one.
+At the present moment, support for IntelliJ is often problematic.
+But know that we are working on making it as rock-solid as Metals.

-Actually, we've cheated a bit by running compilation first.
-In order for Metals or IntelliJ to pick up Scala CLI project we need to generate a BSP connection detail file.
-Scala CLI generate such details by default every time `compile`, `run` or `test` are run.
-We expose a `setup-ide` command to manually control creation of connection details file.
-You can find more details in  [IDE guide](./guides/ide.md).
+Actually, in this case, we cheated a bit by running the compilation first.
+In order for Metals or IntelliJ to pick up a Scala CLI project, we need to generate a BSP connection detail file.
+Scala CLI generates these details by default every time `compile`, `run`, or `test` are run.
+We also expose a `setup-ide` command to manually control creation of the connection details file.
+For more information on this, see our [IDE guide](./guides/ide.md).

 ## Tests

-With IDE in place, how can we test if our code works correctly?
-Best way is to create unit test.
-The simplest way to add a test using scala-cli is by creating a file named that it ends with `.test.scala` like `files.test.scala`.
-There are also other ways to mark source a test described in [tests guide](./commands/test.md#test-sources).
+With our IDE in place, how can we test if our code works correctly?
+The best way is to create a unit test.
+The simplest way to add a test using scala-cli is by creating a file whose name ends with `.test.scala`, such as `files.test.scala`.
+(There are also other ways to mark source code files as containing a test, as described in [tests guide](./commands/test.md#test-sources).)

 We also need to add a test framework.
-Scala CLI support most popular test frameworks and for this guide we will stick to [munit](https://scalameta.org/munit/).
-To add a test framework we just need an ordinary dependency that we will add with `using` directive again:
+Scala CLI support most popular test frameworks, and for this guide we will stick with [munit](https://scalameta.org/munit/).
+To add a test framework, we just need an ordinary dependency, and once again we'll add that with the `using` directive:

 ```scala title=files.test.scala
 // using lib org.scalameta::munit:1.0.0-M1